College student sentenced to 1 month for Capitol riot role - NewsBreak

 Cooper also noted that Courtright made it to the floor of the U.S. Senate at about the exact time that Ashli Babbitt, on the House, side was shot dead.

 “Do you know how many people died on Jan.
 6, 5.
-Including Ms. Babbitt?” he asked.
+Including Ms. Babbit?” he asked.
 “Five.”

 “Do you know how many Capitol police officers committed suicide after Jan.
 6, harmed from the trauma of that day?
 Four,“ the judge added.
 "So was it cool to have been there?”